freedomofpress/securedrop-workstation/README.md

 ### Development Environment

+The development environment is just like the [Staging Environment](#staging-environment) except that it does not alter power management settings on your laptop to prevent suspension to disk, since developers probably want to suspend their laptops when running the workstation all day.
+The reasoning for disabling suspension in a production environment is that it's unsafe -- an attacker who gains access to a suspended laptop may be able to bypass full-disk encryption.

 #### Download, Configure, Copy to `dom0`

 Decide on a VM to use for development.
 We recommend creating a standalone VM called `sd-dev` by following [these instructions](https://docs.securedrop.org/en/stable/development/setup_development.html#qubes).
 You must install Docker in that VM in order to build a development environment using the standard workflow.